BHUTAN TOUR PACKAGES

 MYTHS ABOUT BHUTAN VISA

 Getting into Bhutan is very easy, unlike many countries.
 Many think that Bhutan limits the number of people to travel to Bhutan.
-This myth is completely wrong.
-I am in the tourism business for the last 13 years and never heard of this rule ever.
-You should believe the locals.
+This myth is completely misguiding.
+Bhutan does have control over the flow of mass tourism into the country by levying the daily tariff.
+The tariff mandates that you book your trip with a licensed tour operator and cannot travel as a backpacker or travel solo.

 Bhutan Tourism Policy

-It is easy to process a Bhutan visa since individuals do not have to be present personally or go through formalities like another country around the world to process a visa.
+It is easy to process a Bhutan visa since individuals do not have to be present personally or go through formalities like other countries around the world to process a visa.
 Once you book your tour with us we do all the formalities.
 You just have to pack your suitcase and start your journey.

 Documents required for Bhutan Visa